Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Introduction

 The intrinsic geometry of leaves of the absolute period foliation of $\Om\cM_g$ and of strata are studied in \cite{BSW:horocycle}, \cite{McM:navigating}, \cite{McM:isoperiodic}, and \cite{MW:cohomology}.
 Completeness results for the natural metric on leaves are given in these papers.
 In \cite{McM:isoperiodic}, it is shown that the metric completion of a typical leaf in $\Om\cM_2$ is a Riemann surface biholomorphic to the upper half-plane.
 In contrast, examples of infinite-genus leaves in certain strata of holomorphic $1$-forms with exactly $2$ zeros are given in \cite{Win:genus}.
 The geometry of leaves in $\Om\cM_2$ is studied in \cite{EMS:billiards} in order to count periodic billiard trajectories in a square with a barrier, and in \cite{Dur:square} to make progress toward classifying square-tiled surfaces in $\Om\cM_2(1,1)$. \\

 \paragraph{\bf Acknowledgements.} The author thanks Curt McMullen for his interest, encouragement, and extensive feedback on earlier versions of this work.
 The author thanks Dawei Chen, Kathryn Lindsey, Tina Torkaman, and Yongquan Zhang for helpful comments and discussions.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under grant DGE-1144152.
+The author acknowledges support from the National Science Foundation under grants DGE-1144152 and DMS-2303185, and support from the Fields Institute.